The jobs of the future will be tech-heavy, portable and, most interestingly, they will put the worker in the driver’s seat.

 Career crystal ball: The jobs of the future

-It’s always hard to predict what the exact roles of the future will be, but the Good Education Group had a stab at it in its most recent Good Careers Guide.
+It’s always hard to predict what the exact roles of the future will be, but the Good Education Media had a stab at it in its most recent Good Careers Guide.

 Using video game design in non-gaming fields, the gamification designer deploys easy-to-use experiences to teach humans new things, such as fine motor control.